 Oomphed! features reviews of over 50 hairdryers, divided up into categories based on hair type (frizzy, curly, thick…) or hairdryer type (ceramic, ionic, tourmaline…).
 And of course, there’s an affiliate link to every hairdryer that’s featured, making it super easy for her to earn commissions.

 What we like about Oomphed! is that Ellie has found something she does well and stuck to it.
 Focusing on such a small product category means she can be the expert in hairdryers and has made Oomphed! the place to come for anyone on a hairdryer search.
 Plus, a hairdryer isn’t something you just buy once – her readers are likely to return to her site every time they need a new one.

 To narrow things down still more, this is solely an Amazon affiliate website, meaning that every link she posts leads to Amazon.
 While the Amazon affiliate programme doesn’t offer the most lucrative commissions out there, hairdryers can be expensive.
 So, the site will likely still generate a decent amount in commissions.

 On top of that, Amazon is a master at cross-selling.
 So, Ellie may well receive commissions from other items that her readers go on to buy after clicking on her links.
 Check out our piece on the best affiliate programs to find out more.

 Ready to build your own affiliate website?
-Or looking for affiliates that can help you grow your business?
+Or looking to find affiliate marketers who can help you grow your business?
 Just sign up with Breezy to reveal hundreds of potential partners you could collaborate with.
 Enjoy!